alanmaydwell/jupyter_in_docker/README.md

 6. Note the `notebooks` sub directory is mounted as volume `/notebooks` in the docker container.
 This can be changed or extended by updating the volumes section of docker-compose.yml.

 ## Oracle Client Problem
-Oracle instant client does not seem to be working within the container.
-Note this isn't necessarily a problem as oracledb Python module can connect to databases without instant client, except in the case of some older database versions.

-### Details of problem
-Oracle Instant Client was installed using conda command `conda install -y -c eumetsat oracle-instantclient` which completed successfully.
-However, running `cx_Oracle.clientversion()` gives error ` DPI-1047: Cannot locate a 64-bit Oracle Client library: "libaio.so.1`.
-This file does not seem to be present on the container.
-Also there's no directory `/usr/lib/oracle` in which instant client files can be expected to be found.
+Originally tried to install Oracle Instant Client using conda command `conda install -y -c eumetsat oracle-instantclient` which completed successfully.
+However, it didn't actually work, e.g. running `cx_Oracle.clientversion()` gave error message` DPI-1047: Cannot locate a 64-bit Oracle Client library: "libaio.so.1`.

+Instead, switched to a direct install that relies on downloading a zip file and unpacking it.
+This is run in the Dockerfile.
+There is also one last bit of config in docker-compose.yml in the form of `ldconfig` in its last line.
+I have been able to use this successfully.